standardconnect/xls-37d/proposal/DRAFT.md

 - Simple
 - Advanced

 The first is a simplified method which is intended for easier self-implementation and adoption.
-The second is a more robusted version with type checking ands error handling.
+The second is a more robust version with type checking ands error handling.

 ### 4.1 Simple